ArthurSudbrackIbarra/ISlash-Programming-Language/README.md

 The issues listed below are known by me and **will be fixed soon**:

-1. Nested foreach loops are not working.

-2. Element variable names in foreach instruction must not be equal to any other variable name defined previously, or else the program might not work as intended.

-3. It is currently possible to create variables with the same name but different types, which will cause unexpected behaviors.

-4. It is currently not possible to compare arrays with the 'equal' or 'notequal' instructions.
+* It is currently not possible to compare arrays with the 'equal' or 'notequal' instructions.